shbhrsaha/shbhrsaha.github.io/_posts/2015-02-06-bringing-back-dictaphone.md

 The dictaphone encourages this process of brainstorming aloud.
 Speaking into a dictaphone can be a substitute for a first draft.
 Subsequent rewriting will then commit the recorded ideas to paper.

 If this process sounds interesting to you, check out [Dictaphone](https://github.com/shbhrsaha/dictaphone), a Python script that imitates the behavior of the original dictaphone.
-It's like other sound recorders, but the stop-go functionality helps to eliminate silence and make recording dead-simple.
+It's like other sound recorders, but the stop-go functionality helps to eliminate silence and make recording dead simple.

 At a larger level, it's interesting how the demise of a technological device can change our behavior.
 I rarely hear about people using their mobile devices to orally record their thoughts.
 But when dictaphones were popular, it seems the practice was commonplace.
-This trend coincides typing becoming mainstream.
+This trend coincides with typing becoming mainstream.
 Today it's hard to think of an era when typing was a special skill.
 Sometimes, though, taking a step back in time can make our lives today a little easier.

 [ February 2015 ]